Planted clique recovery in random geometric graphs: Proofs for CN-algorithm

 \end{lemma}

-\begin{proof} Observe that for any edge $(i,j) \in K^2$ the number of common neighbors is $|Z_{ij}| \geq k-2$, as all the other vertices in the clique are common neighbors of $i$ and $j$.
-However, $|Z_{ij}| > k-2$ if and only if $i,j$ do share at least one common neighbor from the vertex set $V \setminus K$.
+\begin{proof} Observe that for any edge $(i,j) \in K^2$ the number of common neighbours is $|Z_{ij}| \geq k-2$, as all the other vertices in the clique are common neighbours of $i$ and $j$.
+However, $|Z_{ij}| > k-2$ if and only if $i,j$ do share at least one common neighbour from the vertex set $V \setminus K$.
 A necessary condition for such an event is $d(X_i, X_j) < 2r$.
 Therefore:

 We now distinguish two cases: when $k=O(1)$, or it grows with $n$.\\

 \textit{Case $k = O(1)$}: Pivoting around a selected vertex $i \in K$, a necessary condition for the event in \eqref{eq:bound_A} to happen is that all other vertices $j \in K$ have position inside a ball centered in $X_i$ of radius $2r$.
 That is,